The Duke Blue Devils needed a miracle.

 We all know what happened next.

 Christian Laettner hitting "The Shot" is still one of the most iconic moments in NCAA history ?

 Laettner finished with 31 points and 7 rebounds, shooting a perfect 10-for-10 from both the field and charity stripe.

 CBS' Verne Lundquist delivered the all-time call.

-Duke won the East Regional Final and beat Indiana in the Final Four.
-They defeated Michigan’s Fab 5 in the championship game to win the national title, becoming the first repeat champions since UCLA in 1972-73.
+Coach K's squad won the East Regional Final and beat Indiana in the Final Four.
+They defeated Michigan's Fab 5 in the championship game to win the national title, becoming the first repeat champions since UCLA in 1972-73.

 There's a reason we call it March Madness, and Christian Laettner's shot spouted mayhem.